Samsung Galaxy Tab S6 Lite

 Let’s talk about drawing.
 Samsung has licensed Qualcomm tech, which is a really good thing.
 As far as the actual drawing experience, the pen is fantastic.
 Okay.
 It might be overstating it a bit.
 It’s a good drawing experience.
 Lines are pretty smooth, pressure works well, it’s predictable.
 It’s everything that I want out of a pen.
 There is one downside.
 It is that we have palm rejection and it’s not great palm rejection.
 Most of the time it works well, but, commonly, you lift your Palm after drawing and you leave little marks on the canvas.

 Pros and cons.
 If you’re going to be using this for drawing and only drawing, then I don’t see a big between this and his big brother, the S6 Tab.
 Yeah, you’re going to lose some of the bells and whistles.
 You can tell that it’s a little bit of a step down here and there.
 But I think the core elements, the most important things that you need are, are all there.
 It’s a good drawing tablet.
 The cons?
 Well, you can go down the spec sheet and point out how it’s not as good as the more expensive S6.

 But all in all, nothing is glaring here.
 There were no.showstoppers.
-Often with a windows tablet, when you get to the lowest configuration, it’s just not fast enough and it kinda sucks.
+Often with a windows tablet, when you get to the lowest configuration.
 But here, the lowest end configuration still runs Android well.
 You’re going to see the lack of processing when you get to gaming apps and things like that.
 But for everyday things, the things you would use it for, it’s fine.

 To buy the latest Samsung Smartphones in Kenya click here.